ckeditor/ckeditor4-docs/docs/guide/dev/deep_dive/errors/README.md

 	* `plugin`: The name of the plugin that cannot be removed.
 	* `requiredBy`: The name of the plugin whose requirements block the removal.

+## editor-plugin-deprecated

+* Location: `plugins/flash/plugin.js`
+* Description: Flash plugin has been removed from CKEditor since 4.17.0 and is no longer available.
+* Additional data: None.

 ## embed-no-provider-url
 * Location: `plugins/embed/plugin.js`
 * Description: No {@linkapi CKEDITOR.config#embed_provider embed provider URL} configured.
 Since CKEditor 4.7.0 this value is empty by default.